badrinathvm/StepperView/README.md

 .lineOptions(_ options: StepperLineOptions):
           1. line customization `color` , `width` , `corner radius`
-          2. Has option of `defaults`, `custom` , `rounded`
+          2. Has the option of `defaults`, `custom` , `rounded`

 .spacing(_ value: CGFloat):
-          1. spacing between each of the step views either vertically horizontally
+          1. spacing between each of the step views either vertically or horizontally

 .autoSpacing(_ value: Bool):
           1. if set to `true` - Dynamically calculates the spacing between each of the steps.

 .stepIndicatorMode(_ mode: StepperMode):
-          1. Step Indicator display modes either vertical, horizontal
+          1. Step Indicator display modes either vertical or horizontal

 .loadingAnimationTime(_ time: Double):
           1. controls the speed of the animation for step Indicator

 .stepLifeCycles(_ lifecycle: [StepLifeCycle]):
-          1. Can set the life cycle status for each of the step as `completed`, `pending`
+          1. Can set the life cycle status for each of the steps as `completed`, `pending`

 .addPitStops(_ steps: [View]):
           1. optional modifier